 From there, another short decent through a tricky set of boulders and loose rocks.

 Getting to the head of the rocky trail that leads to Pan de Sucre is easy from anywhere in Terre-de-Haut.
 The island is tiny, after all, and there are very prominent signs all over the place.
-Once you get there, though, you’ll want to have some sneakers or sturdy sandals on your feet for the trek down to the beach.
+Once you get there, though, you’ll want to have on some sneakers or sturdy sandals for the trek down.

 As an alternative, you can always hop a boat ride over to Pan de Sucre from the downtown area.
-A nice jetty awaits in the shadow of the sweet peak, making these secluded shores reasonably accessible even for those with disabilities.
+A nice jetty awaits in the shadow of the sweet peak.
+This makes these secluded shores reasonably accessible even for those with disabilities.